watusi/jquery-mobile-iscrollview/README.md

 ####iscroll_onpulldownreset

-This event is triggered when the user has aborted a pull-down sequence by scrolling back up, or after completion of the pull-down action and `refresh()`.
+This event is triggered when the user has aborted a pull-down gesture by scrolling back up, or after completion of the pull-down action and `refresh()`.
 You can use this event for complex customization of pull-down feedback to the user.
 The UI should indicate that the user may initiate a pull-down sequence.

 ####iscroll_onpulldownpulled

-This event is triggered when the user has completed the first half of a pull-down sequence. i.e. they have pulled-down, but not yet released.
+This event is triggered when the user has completed the first half of a pull-down gesture. i.e. they have pulled-down, but not yet released.
 You can use this event for complex customization of pull-down feedback to the user.
 The UI should indicate that the user may complete a pull-down sequence by releasing.

 ####iscroll_onpullup

-This event is triggered when the user has completed a pull-up sequence.
+This event is triggered when the user has completed a pull-up gesture.
 Your event callback should perform the pull-up action.
 (For example, getting data from a server in order to refresh text shown within the scroller.)